 Interview with Maria Weise

-Interview with Maria Weise from Neubrandenburg in Germany, who is in her first year in the master’s programme Digital Leadership when the interview was made.
+Interview with Maria Weise from Neubrandenburg in Germany, who was in her first year in the master’s programme Digital Leadership when the interview was made.

 What kind of background do you have?